makstakeda/StagiMap/README.md

 ### Build from the source and importing into your project

-To generate production version of Stagimap library, run the following command
+To generate production version of StagiMap library, run the following command

 ```
 npm run bundle